EdvardM/railsgirls-ruby/src/basics.md

 They are _comments_, meant for human readers.

 OK.
 So now we can have _strings_, _numbers_ and _arrays_, and we have even seen some functions.
-But why some of them appear before date, like `puts`, and some after, like `length`?
+But why some of them appear before data, like `puts`, and some after, like `length`?
 The latter is an example of a *method*, which you could think of like a function that is closely tied with data.
 However, at this point it doesn't matter much whether you talk about functions or methods.
 Both act on data, transforming it,